Articles in this section

 Step 1: Create a new Flutter application project.

-1. Open Visual Studio Code (After installing the Dart and Flutter extensions as stated in this setup editor page)
+1. Open Visual Studio Code (after installing the Dart and Flutter extensions as stated on the setup editor page).

 2. Click View -> Command Palette…